Life Transitions

 © The Andy Warhol Foundation for the Visual Arts, Inc. / Artists Rights Society (ARS), New York

-This beautiful Balthus drawing was sold as part of a shift in style and environment on behalf of a member of the Getty Family in Los Angeles.
-The owner of this work was preparing for a move from a large, more traditional apartment into a new contemporary home.
-It is often the case that when a collection and the collector’s aesthetics change, the works in that collection are re-evaluated.
-This is where the cross-sectional of curatorial and market advice comes into play with key decision-making in times of life transition.
+This beautiful war-time Balthus drawing from 1943, was in a high profile collection in Los Angeles.
+The owner of this work was preparing for a move from a large, more traditional apartment into a new contemporary home and artworks that did not fit the new style needed to be sold.
+It is often the case that when a collector’s aesthetics change, the works in that collection are re-evaluated.
+This is where La Finca’s expertise in curatorial and market advice come into play with key decision-making in times of life transition.

 Balthus (Balthasar Klossowski de Rola) (1908-2001)